 - Frequently wash hands with soap and water for at least 20 seconds or use an alcohol-based hand sanitizer with at least 60% alcohol.

 - Wash/sanitize after coughing/sneezing directly into their hands or after handling used tissues.

 - Avoid touching eyes, nose, and mouth with unwashed hands.

 - Avoid sharing household items.
-Do not share drinking glasses, towels, eating utensils, bedding, or any other items until they are no longer asked to quarantine.
+Do not share drinking glasses, towels, eating utensils, bedding, or any other items until your group is no longer asked to quarantine.